 Prevent Mold In The Home, 3 Methods – Mold Inspections Bergen County, NJ

-The emphasis on home energy efficiency has created an environment in Bergen County, NJ and beyond where the air doesn’t flow nearly as well as it does in older houses.
+The modern emphasis on home energy efficiency has created an environment in Bergen County, NJ and beyond where the air doesn’t flow nearly as well as it does in older houses.
 Moisture mixed with poor ventilation and stagnant air can easily encourage the growth of mold and mildew.
-So, it’s worth learning ways to prevent mold in the home.
+So, it’s worth reviewing methods to prevent mold in the home.

 Mold not only causes structural damage, but it’s also a health hazard in the home.
 People with lung conditions, certain allergies, or asthma can suffer from the presence of mold.
 Mold spores will float in the air, land on objects and spread all around a home.
 Read on to learn more on how to spot mold and then also what can be done to prevent it.